 Purnima or Guru Poornima

-All the relevant information regarding the ‘full moon tonight’, ‘next full moon’, and ‘moon cycle’ is available on mPanchang.
+You can find all relevant information regarding the ‘full moon tonight’, ‘next full moon’, and ‘moon cycle’ readily available on mPanchang.

 List of Purnima Vrat Dates 2017